musculation

 Deux homme sec et musclé en train d'effectuer des abdos crunch dans une salle de sport parquet

-Faced with this ambition, a question often comes up: Should we focus on classic abdominal exercises or focus on core strengthening?
+Faced with this ambition, a question often comes up: Should you focus on classic abdominal exercises or focus on core strengthening?
 These two approaches offer distinct benefits, but their effectiveness depends on your goals, your practice, and your bodybuilding sports nutrition program.

 Abs and core training: Two methods, two objectives